 At SoundFellas we can help you with that.
 Apart from hiring us to design and create the audio of your project, you will also find that our products are specialized for contemporary production, because:

-- Our ambience libraries are broken down to loops, isolated sounds and noise prints and contain stereo, surround and 3D binaural formats to match your preference.
+- Our ambience audio asset kits are broken down to loops, isolated sounds and noise prints and contain stereo, surround and 3D binaural formats to match your preference.

-- Our sound fx libraries contain many variations for each type of sound and are organized in an intuitive way to help you incorporate them fat in your authoring environment.
+- Our sound effect libraries contain many variations for each type of sound and are organized in an intuitive way to help you incorporate them fat in your authoring environment.